homeaway/Android-Coding-Challenge/README.md

 2. Architectural choices
 3. Knowledge of Android libraries and SDKs

-An adequate solution might be developed within 4 - 8 hours, so please don't spend more than that on it.
+An adequate solution might be developed within 4 - 8 hours, but please spend however much time it takes to construct a great solution.

 #### API Information